NidhishCU/punjaab_films/README.md

 # PubjaabFilms - Professional Film Production Website

 A modern, responsive React.js website for PubjaabFilms, a professional film production company.
-This website showcases services, portfolio, team, and provides a platform for client engagement.
+This website showcases services, portfolio, team, and provides a platform for client engagement with comprehensive SEO optimization.

 ## Features